 It’s easy to confuse a home warranty with homeowner’s insurance, but the difference is clear.
 A home warranty covers wear and tear breakdowns of covered home appliances and systems — it’s the protection you need against the day-to-day things that can go wrong in your home.

 Home insurance, on the other hand, protects your home and its contents from catastrophic loss or damage, such as due to fire, theft,or storms.

 For comprehensive protection, having both keeps you protected from the normal breakdowns, as well as the catastrophic events.

-A home warranty plan will typically cover most major components of large home systems, such as your HVAC, hot water heaters, plumbing, electrical and more.
+When buy a home warranty plan, it will typically cover most major components of large home systems, such as your HVAC, hot water heaters, plumbing, electrical and more.
 It may also cover regular appliances such as washers, dryers, refrigerators and stoves.
 Some plans allow you to purchase optional add-on coverage for your spa, second refrigerator, swimming pool, pumps and more.